aloelabs/aloe-frontend/README.md

 cd prime
 yarn start
 ```
 > Note that the `yarn start` command will also build the `shared` directory.
-If you are making changes to the `shared` directory, you will need to run stop the app and run `yarn start` again to see the changes.
+If you are making changes to the `shared` directory, you will need to stop the app and run `yarn start` again to see the changes.
 Changes made to the `prime` directory will be reflected immediately however.

 To build the Prime app for production, run the following command from the root directory:
 ```